The History of Fingerprinting & the Study of Dermatoglyphics!

 In the year 1887 Blaschko noticed the relationship between the dermatoglyphics and the 'volar pads' already - an important issue to understand the hand development.
 And later, Harris Hawthorne Wilder, Professor of Zoology at Smith College who published his first paper in 1897, became the first to suggest that the centers of disturbance of primate friction ridge formations actually represented the locations of the volar pads; he also developed the hypothesis of a relationship between primate friction ridge patterns and volar pads.
 Much later, Kristine Bonnvie described in a 1924 paper titled 'Studies on papillary patterns of human fingers' this relationship much more convincing.

 » (6) Discovery of relationship between fingerprints & disease: It was Dr. Harold Cummins (1893-1976) of Tulane University in New Orleans, LA, who described first that volar pad regression takes place almost concurrently with the beginning of friction ridge development; that the size, location, growth, and configuration of the volar pad affects the friction ridge patterns; Cummins also described that disease or birth defects have an effect on the growth of volar pads and as consequence also on fingerprint configuration.
 Cummins also introduced the term 'dermatoglyphics' (dermatoglyphs), and his book 'Fingerprints, Palms, and Soles - An Introduction to Dermatoglyphics' (published in 1943 with his coauthor Charles Midlo) is still recognized to represent a landmark in the history science of fingerprints.
-However, it took quite a while before the significance of his work was fully recognized; because the importance of Cummins observations became much more apparent after the discovery of the genetic cause of Down's syndrome - about 20 years after Cummins major discovery!
+However, it took quite a while before the significance of his work was fully recognized;

 Some of the palmar stereotypes of Down's syndrome are shown in the 'phantom-picture' that was published by L.S.
 Penrose in 1963 in the well-known scientific magazine 'Nature'; Penrose's phantom picture (see picture) became a role-model for the use of combining fingerprints, palmar dermatoglyphics & the major flexion creases as a diagnostic tool in the perspective of medical science.